The Lake Arrowhead Film Festival is back!

-Less than two hours drive from Los Angeles, this signature cultural event has been reimagined with new award categories and expanded offerings including the LAFF Masterclasses by highly regarded directors, producers, writers, agents, managers, distributors and educators on subjects of interest to students, film enthusiasts and entertainment industry professionals.
+Only ninety miles from Los Angeles, this signature cultural event has been reimagined with new award categories and expanded offerings including the LAFF Masterclasses by highly regarded directors, producers, writers, agents, managers, distributors and educators on subjects of interest to students, film enthusiasts and entertainment industry professionals.

 This season the LAFF has added special awards for filmmakers sharing stories of hope in our divided world.
 We will honor work that promotes inclusivity, open dialog and environmental consciousness.The LAFF is a 501(c)(3) non-profit operating under the auspices of Friends of Lake Arrowhead Mountain Communities, a California Public Benefit Corporation whose mission is to protect and enhance the quality of life for all residents and visitors to Lake Arrowhead and its surrounding San Bernardino Mountain Communities.

 “Celebrating the transformational power of media - past, present and future."